goodnightng0/SamsungCard-Data-Competition/README.md

 -----------------
 ## Key Ideas
--The age groups of the given data are described by a total of 8 categories.
+- The age groups of the given data are described by a total of 8 categories.
--To analyze data and establish strategies more efficiently, regroup them into 3 clusters (Using KMeans)
+- To analyze data and establish strategies more efficiently, regroup them into 3 clusters (Using KMeans)
 - With the new groups, identify the persona, and decide detailed strategies for each group

 ### Example for 1st group:
 ![group1](./demonstration/graph%20screenshots/group1_pie.PNG)
+-The specifics of strategies can be found [here](./presentation/PPT_Outliers팀.pdf)